-- 3.5.2019-20 saw the largest in-year variation to date, as 5 schools (including Crags) converted throughout the autumn and spring terms. - 3.6.
+- 3.5.
+2019-20 saw the largest in-year variation to date, as 5 schools (including Crags) converted throughout the autumn and spring terms. - 3.6.
 During the latter months of 2019-20, and for the whole of 2020-21, all schools were impacted by the global COVID-19 pandemic.
 Schools were instructed to close but DfE guidance was that all pupils who were considered vulnerable as well as those who were children of key workers, must be given priority to continue to access the school setting.
 For our special schools this meant that 100% of the pupils on roll fell into this category and for our mainstream primary, Crags, this was 34% of pupils on roll.
 This meant that overheads and operating costs at the schools remained comparable with previous years as the day to day activity was largely unaffected. - 3.7.
 Although day to day activity was largely unaffected, there were exceptional costs that schools incurred, such as the purchase of PPE and extra cleaning and sterilising consumables.
 Alongside this, during 2020-21 all school budgets came under pressure from the increasing costs of supply staff required due to the capacity pressures lateral flow testing created as well as the schools requiring cover staff to backfill for periods of sickness and isolation.
 These exceptional costs were covered by additional COVID grants, which have been received and will continue into 2021-22.
 At the Comprehensive Spending Review, an additional £1.6 billion was announced for education recovery as a result of COVID. - 3.8.
-The Trust's first Free School opened in 2020-21, with another following in 2022-23 - 3.9.
-A further two academies joined the Trust in 2022-23, as a result of a rebrokerage from an existing Trust.
-One of these was a sponsored academy.

-3.10.
-The following table details the MAT revenue reserve (general and cash reserve) for the first 5 business years:
+The Trust's first Free School opened in 2020-21. - 3.9.
+A further Free School is due to open in 2022-23. - 3.10.
+The following table details the changed MAT outturn for the first 5 business years:

-2015/16 2016/17 2017/18 2018/19 2019/20 2020/21 2021/22 Revenue fund balance at year end 366,764 960,817 689,036 852,405 2,666,289 3,315,444 3,929,058
+2015/16 2016/17 2017/18 2018/19 2019/20 2020/21 General fund balance at year end 366,764 960,817 689,036 852,405 2,666,289 3,315,444